DEAKSoftware/Synergy-Binaries/Documentation/BuildingOnWindows.md

          ```

       Use the `--upgrade` switch (Python), or the `-upgrade` switch (PowerShell) to refresh packages at a later date.

+3. Edit the [`Scripts\config.txt`](../Scripts/config.txt) file and make sure the following variables are configured properly under the `[Windows]` section:

+      * `libQtPath` -- Full path to the Qt library, Visual C++, 64-bit build.
+      * `vcvarsallPath` -- Full path to Visual Studio's `vcvarsall.bat` command script.
+This sets the necessary compiler environment variables for building.
+See [Microsoft C++ toolset documentation](https://docs.microsoft.com/en-us/cpp/build/building-on-the-command-line?view=vs-2019) for details.
+      * `cmakeGenerator` -- Specifies the generator setting for cmake.
+Run `cmake --help` to choose a suitable generator that best matches the Visual Studio version installed earlier.

 ### Building